 There are some plastic nets you can use.
 I've heard great success stories.
-There are terra cotta pots at Wal Mart labeled as "Orchid Pots," I wouldn't recommend them because they only one puny drainage hole in the bottom and don't allow proper air flow.
+There are terra-cotta pots at Walmart labeled as "Orchid Pots," but I wouldn't recommend them because they only have one puny drainage hole in the bottom and don't allow proper air flow.

 Phalaenopsis Orchids like bright filtered light.
 You will know if you have them in too much sun because their leaves actually sunburn.

-I grow my Orchids in a greenhouse with a relative humidity between 65-90% depending on the time of day.
+I grow my Orchids in a greenhouse with a relative humidity between 65 and 90% depending on the time of day.
 A humidity tray works just as well.
 I've even used a topping of Fat Bog Moss on the orchid bark to increase humidity.
 My Phal really liked it.

-Unfortunately, you can't propogate an orchid with a cutting.
+Unfortunately, you can't propagate an orchid with a cutting.
 It is necessary to pollinate the plant to get a baby plant (or keiki.)

 I can't explain how to pollinate, so I will let this gentleman do it for me: